 There are advantages to automation besides efficiency, as one of us has argued, such as improving safety and promoting innovation.
 Whether or not discouraging automation is desirable, it is, as Gates said, “interesting for people to start talking about now

 This post comes to us from Professor Ryan Abbott and Dr. Bret Bogenschneider at the University of Surrey School of Law.
 It is based on their forthcoming paper, “Should Robots Pay Taxes?
-Tax Policy in the Age of Automation,” available here.
+Tax Policy in the Age of Automation,” which will be published in Volume 12.1 of the Harvard Law and Policy Review.
+The working paper is available here.